“Lean” is considered to be a philosophy of continuous improvement.

 The value stream refers to the sum total of the product’s entire life-cycle starting from the raw materials until the stage of the customer’s use and final disposal of the product.
 Lean principles aim at eliminating as much waste as possible and for this, there needs to be a clear understanding of the value stream.
 Data-driven manufacturing processes are examined to figure out the value-added and those steps, materials, features, and movements that do not add value are eliminated.
 It is also observed that many of these steps might unambiguously create value.
 Many of these steps will also end up creating no value but cannot be avoided due to the adoption of certain technologies.
 Also, several additional steps that could create value may be immediately avoidable.

-The next principle is about understanding the flow which can help in the elimination of waste.
+The next principle of Lean continuous improvement is about understanding the flow which can help in the elimination of waste.
 In case there is an abrupt halt in the value stream from moving forward at any point, this waste becomes the inevitable by-product.
 This principle of flow is about creating a value chain with zero interruption in the production process and is a state where each activity is fully in sync with every other.

 This principle of pull ensures adequate flow by making sure that nothing is produced ahead of time, building up work-in-process inventory, and stopping the synchronized flow.
 Instead of using the traditional manufacturing approach of allocating workload based on a forecast and pre-decided schedule, the pull approach indicates that nothing is made until the customer actually orders it.
 This would however need a lot of flexibility and a brief design to deliver cycle time.
 There is also a need to establish an effective communication approach at each step of the value chain.